python-qt-tools/PySide6-stubs/README.md

 *Author :* Philippe Fremy

 This package provides improved typing stubs for [Qt6 for Python/PySide6](https://pypi.org/project/PySide6/).
-The official stubs delivered along with PySide6 are insufficent for proper typing verification with `mypy`.
+The official stubs delivered along with PySide6 are reasonably good but may be incomplete in a few areas for proper typing verification with `mypy`.

 ### Notable improvements: